-Birthdays for two-year-olds are, frankly, a scam perpetrated by two-year-old birthday party places and Pinterest boards of 2nd birthday ideas.
-But two-year-old birthday parties are commemorations for adults — parents and relatives — not kids.
-And, in fact, they are probably more important to the two-year-old birthday party places that are trying to attract parents who don’t know how to plan a party than they are for the actual two-year-olds the party is supposedly for.
+Birthday parties for 2-year-olds are, frankly, a scam perpetrated by the 2-year-old birthday party industry: toddler birthday venues and Pinterest boards promote the notion that some fun, memorable, cool 2nd-birthday party idea is waiting to be put into action.
+But 2-year-old birthday parties are commemorations for adults — parents and relatives — not kids.
+And, in fact, they are probably more important to the 2-year-old birthday party places that are trying to attract parents who don’t know how to plan a party than they are for the actual 2-year-olds the party is supposedly for.

 2-Year-Old Birthday Party Option 1: Don’t Have One